duckysmacky/signsense/README.md

 - Settings menu to configure detection, translation and app itself
 - 2 app themes (Light and Dark)
 - 2 interface languages (English and Russian)
-- 1 translation language (Only Russian *for now*)
+- 1 translation language (Only Russian)

-Upcoming features:
-- English dactyl support
-- Russian and English sign language support

 ## Usage